We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For this to work, a person must also take the light-sensitizing medication psoralen.

 PUVA may cause short-term side effects, such as nausea and a temporary worsening of skin irritation.
 Talk with a doctor about medications and home treatments that may help counteract these effects.

 Some people find that having fewer hours of daylight disrupts their sleep cycle, making them feel tired during the day.

-- Follow a regular sleep schedule every evening.
+- Follow a regular sleep schedule.